What is Whiplash and What Causes it?

 It’s vital to see a doctor immediately if you’ve been involved in an accident or had any sudden impact to your head and feel neck pain and / or stiffness.
 Most whiplash symptoms of the back and neck can be treated with ‘over the counter’ painkillers.
 Physical therapy helps to increase circulation, restore range of motion, and promote healing.
 If your pain lasts a long time you should be referred for specialist treatment.

-What are the treatments for Mild Whiplash Symptoms?
+What are the treatments for mild whiplash symptoms?

 Medication: With mild whiplash injuries your doctor will usually prescribe over the counter pain medication.
 More severe injuries will require prescription pain killers and muscle relaxants to reduce muscle spasms.